lazylester/glacier_on_rails/README.md

 ```

+Note that the test suite assumes that such a credentials file is available on the machine on which it's being run.

 ## Database access parameters
 The pg_restore command depends on the existence of a file called ~/.pgpass, containing access parameters for the database.
 (See [Postgres documentation](https://www.postgresql.org/docs/9.3/static/libpq-pgpass.html) for format details).